jkz1one/PiTV/readme.md

 ---

-🚀 Features

-PiTV delivers a clean, reliable, living-room-ready kiosk experience on Raspberry Pi OS.
-It boots straight into a fullscreen dashboard, launches Firefox ESR in a frameless profile, supports a modern on-screen keyboard, and provides consistent location handling for apps that rely on geolocation.

-Key Capabilities
+Key Capabilities:

 Boots directly into a fullscreen, remote-friendly dashboard

-Frameless Firefox ESR profile optimized for TV display
+* Frameless Firefox ESR profile optimized for TV display

-On-screen keyboard that auto-shows on text fields and stays above apps
+* On-screen keyboard that auto-shows on text fields and stays above apps

-Stable static-location behavior via GeoClue + XDG portals
+* Stable static-location behavior via GeoClue + XDG portals

-Fully Wayland-native (rpd-labwc), no Chromium, no fragile kiosk flags
+* Fully Wayland-native (rpd-labwc), no Chromium, no fragile kiosk flags

-Reproducible setup using isolated config files and a systemd user service
+* Reproducible setup using isolated config files and a systemd user service

 ---